This guide contains everything you need to know about website usability in 2023.

-You must help users to complete why they come to your page.
+You must help users to complete when they come to your page.
 It requires you to grasp user behavior and give better paths.

-At the same time, you should tell your unique selling proposition and guide them for your goals.
+At the same time, you should tell your unique selling proposition and guide them to achieve your goals.

-A home page cannot cover all your information but should offer links/navigation to get.
+A home page cannot cover all your information, but it should offer links/navigation to get it.